Safety, Response, and Reporting Policy (Clery)

 J. Dating Violence, Domestic Violence, Sexual Assault, Stalking

 1. Procedures for Reporting a Complaint.
 Reports of dating violence, domestic violence, sexual assault, and stalking should be reported as described above, and the complainant should consider seeking medical attention and other help as needed.
-Reports of dating violence, domestic violence, sexual assault, and stalking should also be reported to the AA/EO office.
+Reports of dating violence, domestic violence, sexual assault, and stalking should also be reported to the Office of Equal Opportunity office.

 2. Written Explanation of Procedures.
 When dating violence, domestic violence, sexual assault, or stalking is reported to CSAs, whether the offense occurred on campus or off campus, the University will provide the student or employee a written explanation of the student’s or employee’s rights and options regarding procedures victims should follow, confidentiality, services and accommodations that may be available for victims, and procedures for institutional disciplinary action.